Alex2262/AltairChessEngine/README.md

 *Note: Altair 5.0.0, the last release using a classical evaluation, is stronger than any other version of Altair using a classical evaluation—including current releases with UseNNUE turned off.*

-#### Data:
+#### Data Originality:
 Altair's classical evaluation from versions 1.3.6 to 5.0.0 was tuned on public Zurichess data, Lichess data, and Ethereal data. \
-From version 5.0.1 and onwards, Altair's classical evaluation was completely reset to zero values and re-tuned on self generated data.
+From version 5.0.1 and onwards, Altair's classical evaluation was completely reset to zero values and re-tuned on self generated data from an initial state of zero knowledge.

 #### Features:
 These are some evaluation features present in Altair's classical evaluation (a more detailed list can be found in src/evaluation_constants.h):